 So, let’s start off by asking, how many new cases/accounts will need collection treatment right now?
 Would you say you have less than 15?
 If you can answer YES to this question, then you are going to want to go with an agency that can be viewed as a Smaller Agency.
 This will ensure that your accounts get worked properly and will ensure that the agency will want to keep your business.
 If you go with a large agency that employees over 50+ collectors.
 You can be sure that you may just become another client, which will mean you may get lost in the sea of clients and not get the proper attention to maximize the highest recovery.

 Are your claims smaller than you feel is worthy of a collection agencies time?

-Far too often, creditors think that they have smaller claims that may not be worth pursing through collections.
+Far too often, creditors think that they have smaller claims that may not be worth pursuing through collections.

 If this is the case then you should use a collection agency that has very automated systems, including automated letter campaigns, and possibly script-reading tele-collectors.
 If your claims are larger, then you will no doubt want to speak with the person who will be collecting your debt.
 They should have a vast knowledge of the entire process and be able to put you at ease on how they collect debt like a professional.